+There’s no one-size-fits-all answer to this question.
 It depends on your goals and how you are using your cards.
 Keep in mind that the more credit cards you have, the more organized and diligent about finances you need to be.
 Also, every time you apply for a new credit card, your credit score will take a hit from the card issuer’s credit report inquiry.
-On the other hand, if you have several credit cards and use them sparingly, you can give your overall FICO score a big boost.
+On the other hand, if you have several credit cards and use them responsibly, you can give your overall FICO score a big boost.

 In practice, spreading out debt isn’t likely to be simple and the more cards you have, the more tempted you might be to just charge something else.